Learning to Love like God

 When I look at my children I remember how much I love them.
 And somehow when they were growing up, my love was not dependent on what they could do.
 I just loved them where they were at.
 It was like this special reservoir of love given to me just for them.

-If I am to love like God loves me, I needed to embrace that.
+If I am to love as God loves me, I needed to embrace that.
 I need to get rid of my list of expectations written on the walls of my mind.
 To get rid of the list of disappointments tucked away in my memory.
 Disappointments in my marriage, disappointments with my mate.
 Those disappointments were like little holes in the bottom of our boat that would allow just a little water to come in.
 Just a little.

-No. If God commands us to love like he does, then it’s not a suggestion.
+No. If God commands us to love as he does, then it’s not a suggestion.
 Nor is it something he expects without empowering us to do it.
 Satan wants us to see imperfections.
 He is first to point them out to us.
 To shine a spotlight on them.
 But God loves us in spite of our shortcomings.
 God’s love is like a huge wave that washes over us drenching us completely.
 His love is exhilarating, refreshing and never ending.

 The truth is, God has joined us together in marriage.
 And when I love my husband, I am pleasing my God.
 After all, marriage was God’s idea.